Nonequilibrium noise as a probe of pair-tunneling transport in the BCS--BEC Crossover: Fano factor thoughout the BCS-BEC crossover

 To see the detailed behavior of the Fano factor $F$, we plot $I_{\rm qp}$ and $I_{\rm pair}$ throughout the BCS-BEC crossover at different temperatures in Fig.~\ref{fig:3}.
-From the inset of Fig.~\ref{fig:3}, the quasiparticle current $I_{\rm qp}$ is exponentially suppressed with increasing the attractive interaction $(k_{{\rm F},{\rm L}} a)^{-1} >0$.
-This suppression is induced by the pseudogap effect, i.e., the reduction of $\mathcal{A}_{\bm{k},{\rm L}}(\omega)$ near $|\bm{k}|=k_{\rm F,L}$ and $\omega=E_{\rm F,L} \ (\simeq \mu_{\rm L})$ by the particle-hole coupling.
+From the inset of Fig.~\ref{fig:3}, the quasiparticle current $I_{\rm qp}$ is exponentially suppressed with increasing the attractive interaction.
+This suppression (in particular, the rapid drop of $I_{\rm qp}$ at $(k_{\rm F,L}a)^{-1}\gesim-0.5$) is induced by the pairing fluctuation effect~\cite{OHASHI2020103739}, i.e., the reduction of $\mathcal{A}_{\bm{k},{\rm L}}(\omega)$ near $|\bm{k}|=k_{\rm F,L}$ and $\omega=E_{\rm F,L} \ (\simeq \mu_{\rm L})$ by the particle-hole coupling.
+We note that this fluctuation effects result in the pseudogap in the density of state near $T_{\rm c}$~\cite{mueller2017review}.
 Finally, $I_{\rm qp}$ approaches zero in the BEC limit ($(k_{{\rm F},{\rm L}} a)^{-1}\rightarrow \infty$) because of the formation of molecules with large binding energies.
 These results are qualitatively consistent with previous work~\cite{PhysRevLett.118.105303,furutani2020strong}.
 On the other hand, $I_{\rm pair}$ drastically increases with increasing the interaction strength $(k_{{\rm F},{\rm L}} a)^{-1}$ as shown in Fig.~\ref{fig:3}.
 At the BCS side ($(k_{{\rm F},{\rm L}} a)^{-1}< 0$) where the attraction is not strong to form a two-body bound state in vacuum, the contribution of $I_{\rm pair}$ can be regarded as the tunneling of the preformed Cooper pairs into the two-body continuum in the reservoir ${\rm R}$.
 In the strong-coupling BEC regime ($(k_{\rm F,L}a)^{-1} > 1$ and $T_{\rm L}/E_{\rm b}\lesssim 1$), $I_{\rm pair}$ describes the tunneling transport of bound molecules across two reservoirs, because the two-body bound state exists in the reservoir ${\rm R}$ with the same coupling $g$.
 Such a tunneling current associated with weakly-interacting molecular bosons becomes large due to their long lifetime and the Bose enhancement of low-energy distributions.